 You can start by discussing how common financial exploitation is and how the older adult can guard against it.
 For example:

-"With more people coming into your home to help now, do you keep financial information and valuables locked up?"
+- "With more people coming into your home to help now, are you keeping financial information and valuables locked up?"

 If you have concerns about the people around the older adult or concerns that certain things the older adult does might increase the risk of financial exploitation, say so.
 It can help to: